 For Which It Stands

-Now this is one store we wouldn’t mind spending forever in.
-From the back to front, this grocery stand is filled with clever details like windows, shelves and drawers that really make it a one-stop shop.
+Now, this is one store we wouldn’t mind spending forever in.
+From the back to front, this grocery stand is filled with clever details like windows, shelves and drawers that really make it a one-stop-shop.
 See the other (equally and amazingly detailed) side of the store at ikat bag.
-Pst, if you want extra tips on making cardboard work for you, Lorraine also has a tutorial here.

 — Christal Yuen & Gabby Cullen